tetunori/p5MovRec/README.md

 #### Canvas Size
 `720` is currently best size for Twitter, I think.
 If you zoom in and out, the quality will change strongly depending on its zooming value.
 Please watch out the zooming value and the frame width/height of the output movie.

+### Movie bitrate
+In some cases, the bitrate for the output movie get high.
+Since Twitter do transcode for too high bitrate movie, we would like to lower it. `P5MovRec()` has 2nd argument `videoBPS` so that we can change stream bitrate of `canvas`.
+(Plsease see `Advanced Sample` above.)
+But the impact of this setting is not large.
+Also, please change canvas size, lower frameRate and so on.

 ### Issue
 So far, there is no issues.